kj455/next-compose-middleware/README.md

 ```

 Each middleware function is a `ComposableMiddleware` function.
-This is almost identical to the Next.js middleware, differing only in that it takes additional arguments.
+It is almost identical to the Next.js middleware, except for additional arguments.

 ```ts
 /**